 Beyond that, people also often get a negative view of gaming because of the way it’s often used as an icebreaker, pushing people into an uncomfortable situation under the auspices of a “game.”

-First, a “game night” is actually just a potluck dinner or dinner party with games as the entertainment.
-Keep that in mind as you plan this.
+A “game night” is actually just a potluck dinner or dinner party with games as the entertainment Keep that in mind as you plan this.
 The key is social interaction, as it would be with any dinner party with friends.

-If we’re inviting new people, we explain in detail the purpose of the evening.
+1. If you’re inviting new people, explain the purpose of the evening

 Usually, because of the anti-Monopoly and often anti-gaming sentiment out there, we focus on the social aspects of the evening – the dinner and the conversation.
 Simply state that we’ll be playing a few games as well that we’ll be happy to teach to you if you come.

-We designate a pre-dinner time for people to arrive, but aren’t strict about it.
+2. Designate a pre-dinner time for people to arrive, but don’t be strict about it

 Depending on what games we’re going to play and the schedules of the people that are being invited, we sometimes even start in the early afternoon.
 I find that a pre-dinner game or two does a great job of setting the mood for the evening.
 Plus, with an open-ended arrival time, we allow for the possibility of games to start before everyone arrives.

-Someone should fully understand the games to be played before guests arrive and is willing to teach it.
+3. Make sure someone understands the games to be played before guests arrive

 We focus on “potluck” meals, where guests bring a side dish and the hosts are usually just responsible for a simple main course.
 Often, this is prepared in a slow cooker so that the meal can be served conveniently whenever there’s a break.
 We regularly serve soups and stews, as they prepare very well in slow cookers.